patil-suraj/question_generation/README.md

 `<hl> 42 <hl> is the answer to life, the universe and everything.`

-This idea is prposed in the "A Recurrent BERT-based Model for Question Generation" [paper](https://www.aclweb.org/anthology/D19-5821.pdf).
+This idea is proposed in the "A Recurrent BERT-based Model for Question Generation" [paper](https://www.aclweb.org/anthology/D19-5821.pdf).
 See section 4.3

 ### answer extraction models

-As the answer aware models need answers for generating question, we need something which can extarct answer like spans from the text.
+As the answer aware models need answers for generating question, we need something which can extract answer like spans from the text.
 This can be done using various methods like NER, noun-phrase extarction etc. But here a model is trained to extract answer like spans, to see how it'll work.
 With T5, answer extarction is done using the text-to-format.

-As the highlight format will need to know the position of extracted answer spans the input for answer extraction is processed as followes-
+As the highlight format will need to know the position of extracted answer spans the input for answer extraction is processed as follows

-  1. split the text into senteces
+  1. split the text into senteces.
   2. for each sentence that has answers, highlight the sentence with `<hl>` tokens.
   3. for the target text join the answers in that sentence with `<sep>` tokens.